Behavioral script

 In the behaviorism approach to psychology, behavioral scripts are a sequence of expected behaviors for a given situation.
 Scripts include default standards for the actors, props, setting, and sequence of events that are expected to occur in a particular situation.
 The classic script example involves an individual dining at a restaurant.
-This script has several components: props including tables, menus, food, and money, as well as roles including customers, servers, chefs, and a cashier.
+This script has several components: props, including tables, menus, food, and money; as well as roles, including customers, servers, chefs, and a cashier.
 The sequence of expected events for this script begins with a hungry customer entering the restaurant, ordering, eating, paying and then ends with the customer exiting.
 People continually follow scripts which are acquired through habit, practice and simple routine.
-Following a script can be useful because it could help to save the time and mental effort of deciding on appropriate behavior each time a situation is encountered.
+Following a script can be useful because it can help to save the time and mental effort of deciding on appropriate behavior each time a situation is encountered.

 Psychology

-Semantic memory builds schemas and scripts.
-With this, semantic memory is known as the knowledge that people gain from experiencing events in the everyday world.
-This information is then organized into a concept that people can understand in their own way.
-Semantic memory relates to scripts because scripts are made through the knowledge that one gains through these everyday experiences and habituation.